danielhros/lora-application-server/README.md

 ### Run app in develop mode:

-    This will just run db and pgadmin container, React and Server are running separately on local machine
+    This will just run db and pgadmin containers.
+React and Server instances are running separately on local machine

 1. Change value of `${DB_HOST}` from `.env` to: `localhost`
 2. Run db and pgadmin containers in console: `docker-compose -f docker-compose.dev.yml up`